 I understand you don't want your baby to hang out in there because I don't too!

-I researched how to baby proof oven drawer, and here I am going to reveal 5 simple ways to baby proof oven drawer for you.
+I researched how to baby proof an oven drawer, and here I am going to reveal 5 simple ways.

 The oven drawer is a strange storage area, but keeping the baby out of it is pretty simple.
 Let's find out how:

-Strap latch is the most definitive solution of all time to baby proof oven drawer, in fact, any drawer in your home.
+Simple Strap latch like this one on Amazon is the most definitive solution of all time to baby proof oven drawer, in fact, any drawer in your home.
 They're not always attractive," says Dann, "but they are a necessity."

-Six products will come in a pack of Strap Latches and with them you can secure not only your oven drawer but also your kitchen cabinets, doors, windows, refrigerator, oven door, freezer, toilet seat, fridge, trash can, and even washing machine.
+Six products will come in a pack of Strap Latches and with them you can secure not only your oven drawer but also your kitchen cabinets, doors, windows, refrigerator, oven door, freezer, toilet, fridge, trash can, and even washing machine.

 Just use a hairdryer or dental floss to remove.